just214/typescript-playground-plugin-svelte/README.md

 Runs with delay on model change, Returns `{sandbox, model}`

-The `modelChanged` and `modelChangedDebounce` lifecycle methods provide the updated state of the playground as it changes.
+The `modelChanged` and `modelChangedDebounce` methods provide the current state of the editor as the code changes.
 The return values of both methods are passed into the Svelte app as props via a writable store instance.
 You can easily auto-subscribe to these values to be notified when any changes occur.

 App.svelte